Frequently asked questions about carpet stretching.

 A: Sometimes it can.
-It’s done on a case-by-case basis.
-It is much more difficult to reinstall carpet because it’s been stretched, cut to size and seamed.
-If you have used carpet never bend it in half to store it.
-If the carpet is bent for a long time it may leave a crease.
-Sorry, I don’t do this type of work.
+It's done on a case-by-case basis.
+It is much more difficult to reinstall carpet because it's been stretched, cut to size, and seamed.
+Suppose you have used carpet.
+Never bend it in half to store it.
+If the carpet is bent for a long time, it may leave a crease.
+Sorry, I don't do this type of work.

 Q: Will I see the seam in the carpet?

 A: NO seam is ever invisible.
 If the seam is properly done by an experienced installer, it should be less noticeable.
 There are many different styles of carpets, and each one seems up different.
 High-pile carpets seams are less noticeable.
 Tight short pile carpets are more noticeable.